Isaacrgz/Quick-git/init-local-repo.md

 ## Init local repo
 In terminal

-1) localate in the main folder
+1) Place it the main folder
 2) Init the repo with a custom branch name

    ```